Discover top website trends and insights for 2025

 Google occasionally updates its structured data guidelines to make new recommendations, so check back periodically.
 When they do, you’ll be the first to know and can optimize your content to get better rich results.

-Google’s rich result tool provides all the testing features you need to ensure your structured data is working, comprehensive, and creates the best possible rich result.
+Google’s rich result tool provides all the testing features you need so your structured data is working, comprehensive, and creates the best possible rich result.
 Add it to your SEO checklist so you remember to check every page before it goes out.

 5. Use the JSON-LD format